|

 Now, if they were asked why this

-should be, they would say, Because we are bad men.
+should be, they might have said, “Because we are bad men.”

-But thats just a psychological
+But that’s just a psychological

 defense.

-If pressed further, they would
+If pressed further, they might

-say, OK.
-Maybe were not really bad, but we do bad things, and
+have said, “OK.
+Maybe we’re not really bad, but we do bad things, and

-we just dont know any other way.
+we just don’t know any other way.”

 But this, too, is a defense,